Arcitec/WinLAMP/Src/external_dependencies/openmpt-trunk/libopenmpt/dox/gettingstarted.md

         <https://download.microsoft.com/download/B/0/C/B0C80BA3-8AD6-4958-810B-6882485230B5/standalonesdk/sdksetup.exe>
         .

-     -  You will need the Winamp 5 SDK and the XMPlay SDK if you want to compile the plugins for these 2 players.
+     -  You will need the WinLAMP 5 SDK and the XMPlay SDK if you want to compile the plugins for these 2 players.
 They can be downloaded automatically on Windows 7 or later by just running the `build/download_externals.cmd` script.